Skip to Content

 Puckering and Distortion

-• Match stabilizer weight to your fabric’s characteristics
+• Match stabilizer weight to fabric type and design density.

 Thread Breakage